-We identified six prior year recommendations that require further action by Management, and one further recommendation that was superseded by a new recommendation in 2017/18.
-Three new recommendations have been raised in 2017/18.
-These relate to the bank and payroll reconciliations and preparation of Group/Subsidiary accounts in compliance with the CIPFA Code due to different interpretations of guidance.
+We identified two prior year recommendations that require further action by Management, these have been re-raised in 2017/18.
+We have made six new recommendations as a result of our 2017/18 work.
+They key recommendations relate to the Knowle Green Estates Ltd accounts and bank reconciliations.
 All recommendations are shown in appendix 1.